Hebrews 12 – Reasons to Endure Discouraging Times

 C. Application: Get strong, get right, get bold, and watch out.

 Therefore strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.

 a.
-Therefore strengthen the hands which hang down: Almost like a coach or a military officer, the author tells his “players” to get with it.
-He gave exhaustive reasons to be strong in the Lord and to put off discouragement, so now is the time to do it.
+Therefore strengthen the hands which hang down: Almost like a coach or a military officer, the author told his fellow followers of Jesus to take courage and be active.
+He gave exhaustive reasons to be strong in the Lord and to put off discouragement, the time had now come to do it.

 b.
-But rather be healed: The pictures here (strengthened hands and knees, “straight-ahead” feet) speak of readiness to work and move for the Lord.
+But rather be healed: The pictures here (strengthened hands and knees, “straight-ahead” feet) speak of readiness to work and move for Jesus and His kingdom.
 This readiness is first to go when one surrenders to discouragement.

 Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled; lest there be any fornicator or profane person like Esau, who for one morsel of food sold his birthright.
 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears.

 a.
-Pursue peace with all people, and holiness: Get right with both men (pursue peace with all men) and with God (and holiness).
-Discouragement makes us sloppy and unconcerned with our personal relationships.
+Pursue peace with all people, and holiness: This means to walk right with both men (pursue peace with all men) and to walk right with God (and holiness).
+Discouragement makes us sloppy and unconcerned with holiness and personal relationships.

 i.
 Regarding holiness, we are told without which no one will see the Lord.
 A lack of holiness is a critical obstacle to a close relationship with God.